tinayang3024/ECE1724F1-Team-Project/README.md

 - Transaction API

-  - Create a new transaction record or update existing transaction information
+  - Create a new transaction record or update existing transaction information, account id must exist in the database for this query to succeed

     - URL: `/create_or_update_transaction`

     - METHOD: POST

+    - RETURNS: The transaction id of the created/updated transaction

     - Example Request Body (as `web::Form`):
     ```rust